Select Page

 “Participants poured their passion into their pitches, highlighting topics ranging from early detection of cancer, solar AI, waste processing and the monitoring and detection of plant diseases,” Gibson says.

-The GOEE team is proud of the collaboration and its impact on education accessibility.
+The GOEE team is proud of the symposium’s far-reaching impact on education accessibility and innovation across Southeast Asia, strengthening collaboration between ASEAN and the United States.

 “Many issues impacting one country can impact them all, a concept the participants understand and witness firsthand,” Gibson says.
 “Providing opportunities like STIC reaffirms the commitment of the United States to support the continuous development of ASEAN countries through collaborative efforts.”